snphillips/So-Trashy/README.md

 - I am an **ecologically-minded New York City resident** and I am interested in learning about how much waste my city produces with the goal of motivating myself to generate less waste.
 - I am a **fiscally-minded** New York City resident and I am interested in learning about how much waste my city produces with the goal of motivating myself to generate less waste in order to save the city money.
  - I am a **student/researcher/reporter/planner** and I'd like to use this tool for research purposes.
- - I am a **city bureaucrat** and I'm interested in learning how residents engage with and manipulate puplic data.
+ - I am a **city bureaucrat** and I'm interested in learning how residents engage with and manipulate public data.

 ## Wireframes
 - Landing page: https://i.imgur.com/YDgtOw0.jpg